lheagy/leads-intro-jupyter/README.md

 ## Schedule

-### Part 1: learn by doing -- working through a motivating example with the MAuna Loa CO2 data set
+### Part 1: learn by doing -- working through a motivating example with the Mauna Loa CO2 data set
 - [10 min] Introduction: overview of Jupyter and Syzygy, brief overview of Python
 - [10 min] Steps for accessing the tutorial notebooks to follow along
 - [40 min] Mauna Loa notebook